mkorchuck/martakorczak.com/content/research/_index.md

 date: 2024-08-08
 math: false
 ---
-#### Losing capital status: does it matter for a city's development?
+#### Losing capital status: does it matter for a city's development?\
-<span style="font-size:0.8em;">In 1999, the number of first-level administrative regions in Poland was reduced from 49 to 16.
-As a result, 31 cities lost the status of capital ("ex-capitals").
-This was followed by, inter alia, the decline in employment in local public administration, lower transfers from the central government, and, since 2004, lack of opportunity to manage EU funds.
-Moreover, the reform also changed a two-tier system of administrative division into three-tier.
-All "ex-capitals" became capitals of second-tier regions, together with other 35 municipalities.
-While the reform improved the overall efficiency of public administration, its impact on the "losing" municipalities has not been explored in the economics literature.
-As few "natural experiments" exist, there is little evidence on how the loss of capital status can affect a city's development This paper contributes to the literature with a causal analysis of the impact of the loss of capital status on a wide range of socioeconomic outcomes.
-\
-I use data from the Main Statistical Office in Poland.
-The part covering 1990-2000 is novel, digitized from the Office's archives.
-This dataset covers around 100 variables describing the labor market, living conditions, real estate market, healthcare, education, culture, and demographics. </span>\
+#### [Draft - August 2025]](/uploads/Capitals_draft_August.pdf)\
+<span style="font-size:0.8em;"> How do changes in the administrative hierarchy of cities impact their development?
+This paper focuses on losing a regional capital status, using the context of the 1999 administrative reform in Poland.
+Exploiting variation in administrative statuses, I compare ex-capitals to newly created ``city-counties" and county seats to construct a causal estimate of losing capital status.
+I find that ex-capital cities experienced a persistent decline in public sector activity, female labor force participation, fertility, and local public good provision, despite receiving higher central government transfers.
+These results are consistent with a simple theoretical model where a fall in administrative capacity induces sectoral employment reallocation and delayed migration responses.
+The findings highlight that administrative status is important for city-level development and that the loss of such status has negative consequences, even when paired with increased fiscal autonomy. </span>\
 <span style="font-size:0.65em;"> Presented at:\
 Political Economy reading group at Department of Economics at SciencesPo \
 ICES Brown Bag Lecture, George Mason University \